justinnoel/hono-cloudflare-pages-ssr/README.md

 NOTE: The namespaces can be called anything per personal/organizational preferences.

-Then, these two new namespaces must be bound to the Pages project.
+Next, these two new namespaces must be bound to the Pages project.
 Unless changed throughout the code base, the bindings **must** be named as follows.

 - HONO_PAGES_BLOG_POSTS
 - HONO_PAGES_COUNTER

 ### Output

-All `dev` and `build` processes should to the `public` directory.
+All `dev` and `build` processes output to the `public` directory.
 When the process is built by Cloudflare Pages, the `_worker.js` file is used to run the project from the edge.

 ### Additional Assets

 Any assets such as favicon, CSS, images, etc. should be located in the `public` directory.
-If desired, additional folder nesting can be used for organization purposes.
+If desired, additional folder nesting can be used for better organization.

 To reference these assets, use the root path (`/`) along with any other nested paths.